All Brooklyn Public Library locations will be closed from Saturday, September 3rd through Monday, September 5th in observance of Labor Day Weekend.

 Spring Creek Library - Local History & Photos

 Spring Creek Library is one of the most recent branches added to the BPL system.
-Opened in the summer of 1977 amid the fiscal austerities of the Beame administration.
-The branch initially offered limited hours and shared its staff with the Canarsie Branch.
-The single story 7,500 square foot facility was designed as a low-cost energy-efficient building.
+Opened in the summer of 1977 amid the fiscal austerities of the Beame administration, the branch initially offered limited hours and shared its staff with Canarsie Library.
+The single-story 7,500-square-foot facility was designed as a low-cost, energy-efficient building.

-Located in Brooklyn’s East New York neighborhood, the branch now serves a community of mostly African-American and Latino patrons.
-A significant number of immigrants from Eastern Europe have also settled in the area.
-Other immigrant groups new to the area include Koreans, West Indians and South Asians.
-The branch also serves two intermediate schools, seven elementary schools and several special or religious schools.
-During the afternoon, many children and young adults use the library to complete class assignments.
-Senior citizens take advantage of the quieter morning hours, and other adults produce a constant demand for continuing education materials.
+Located in Brooklyn’s East New York neighborhood, the branch now serves a diverse community of lifelong Brooklynites, along with a large immigrant community.
+Staff also serve two intermediate schools, seven elementary schools and several special or religious schools.
+During the afternoon, many children and young adults visit the library to complete class assignments.
+Senior citizens take advantage of the quieter morning hours, and other adult patrons produce a constant demand for continuing education materials.
 The most popular event, however, is Story Play, where young children listen to stories while interacting with toys.